Samaanl/wish-next/PAYMENT_SECURITY_FIXES.md

 ## Latest Update: Credit Enforcement System

+### June 3, 2025: Credit Enforcement and Anti-Duplication Fixes

-A critical security vulnerability has been fixed in the payment processing system.
-The system now strictly enforces that users receive exactly the correct number of credits based on their subscription plan:
+Two critical security vulnerabilities have been fixed in the payment processing system:

+1. **Server-Side Credit Enforcement**: The system now strictly enforces that users receive exactly the correct number of credits based on their subscription plan:

 - Basic Plan ($1): Exactly 10 credits
 - Premium Plan ($5): Exactly 100 credits